Networks - Overlay Transport Virtualization (OTV)

 • Vendor Specific: OTV is a Cisco proprietary technology, which might limit interoperability with equipment from other vendors.

-• Network Design: Proper network design and planning are essential to prevent potential issues, like suboptimal routing or multicast configuration complexities.
+• Network Design: Proper network design and planning are essential to prevent potential issues, like suboptimal routing or Multicast configuration complexities.

 • Cost: Depending on the existing infrastructure, implementing OTV may involve additional costs for compatible hardware and software licenses.